vatesfr/xen-orchestra/backups.md

 [Read more here](https://xen-orchestra.com/blog/backup-your-xenserver-vms-with-xen-orchestra/).

 Full backups are space consuming!
-But they allow a very simple restoration without anything to think of (the file will contain all the VM disks and information.
+But they allow a very simple restoration without anything to think of (the file will contain all the VM disks and information).

 ### Restore backups